chris-howie/Thorncastle/HOL-SC2-3D/content.md

 In the Applied To section, from the drop-down list, choose **The recipient domain is** and then click **add condition** to open the domain selection dialog box.
 Double-click **your domain** and then click **OK**.
 Click **Save** to complete the policy.

+### Sign out of Office 365

+Sign out of Office 365 and close Internet Explorer.

 # Send malicious attachment

 <!-- Exercise 2 -->